-An alternative is to click on “Window,” then “Workspaces” to choose “Window.”
-Reveal the media browser panel to choose “Window”, and then click on “Media Browser.”
+An alternative is to click on “Window,” then “Workspaces”, to choose “Window.”
+Reveal the media browser panel to choose “Window” and click on “Media Browser.”

 Find your way to the audio file of your choice within the Media Browser.

-Control-click (macOS) or right-click (Windows) it, and add the audio to your Project panel.
+Control-click (macOS) or right-click (Windows), and add the audio to your Project panel.

 Select the Ingest box if you’re willing to copy the audio file simultaneously to your project folder.